KittyGiraudel/site/_posts/2021-07-16-a-micro-client-for-sanity.md

 Our second point is going to be addressed by passing different arguments to our functions, all of which will be combined to construct a GROQ query which will eventually be forwarded to the Sanity client.
 Both functions have the exact same signature for convenience, which goes like this:

 - `conditions` is a required array of individual conditions, which will be joined together with `&&`.
 This is what lives between `*[` and `]` at the beginning of our GROQ query.
 - `fields` is the core of the query.
-We use a string to preserve the power and flexibility of GROQ—no need to try to serialise this madness.
+We use a string to preserve the power and flexibility of GROQ — no need to try to serialise this madness.
 - `params` is an optional object of arguments referenced in the conditions.
 - `options` is an optional object of options such as order, limit and preview.